v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

     ON_CONDITION( CPULoad() >= 0.05,      switchToStates = [ ("CPU", "Normal") ] )
     ON_CONDITION( T() > Constant(110*K),  switchToStates = [ ("CPU", "Fried") ] )

-    STATE("Normal")
+    STATE("Fried")
     #... (equations go here)

     END_STN()

-The function :py:meth:`pyCore.daeModel.ON_CONDITION` is used to define actions to be performed when the specified conditon is satisfied.
+The function :py:meth:`pyCore.daeModel.ON_CONDITION` is used to define actions to be performed when the specified condition is satisfied.
 In addition, the function :py:meth:`pyCore.daeModel.ON_EVENT` can be used to define actions to be performed when an event is trigerred on a specified event port.
 Details on how to use :py:meth:`pyCore.daeModel.ON_CONDITION` and :py:meth:`pyCore.daeModel.ON_EVENT` functions can be found in the `OnCondition actions`_ and `OnEvent actions`_ sections, respectively.